 The web browser that you are currently using is no longer supported, and as such features of this website may not work as expected.
 We advise you to update to a currently supported browser (such as Chrome, Edge, or Firefox) to improve your security, speed, and overall experience.

-Some musical instruments and equipment are electrical and electronic equipment (EEE).
+Some musical instruments and equipment are categorised as Electrical and Electronic Equipment (‘EEE’).
 When these items reach their end of life they are defined as WEEE because they're made up of components some of which may contain hazardous materials.

-Also, some musical equipment is powered by batteries.
-Batteries can contain heavy metals (mercury, cadmium, lead), which are the main cause for environmental concern.
-If waste batteries are not disposed of correctly, heavy metals may leak when the battery corrodes, and so can contribute to soil and water pollution and endanger human health.
+For musical equipment powered by batteries, the batteries can contain heavy metals (such as mercury, cadmium, lead) and these are a cause for environmental concern.
+If waste batteries are not disposed of correctly, heavy metals may leak when the battery corrodes, and could contribute to soil and water pollution and endanger human health.

 Information for customers in the Republic of Ireland